Sightseeing Tour Nassau, Bahamas

 Welcome to the Bahamas

-Once all parties were checked in, the group was escorted out of the port, and the somewhat large group was divided into two buses with our group comprised of 16 total travelers.
+The Port of Nassau is easy to navigate, even with multiple ships docked.
+Our tour guide was holding a sign, so he was easy to find.
+Once all parties were checked in, the group was escorted out of the port.
+The somewhat large group was divided into two buses with our group comprised of 16 total travelers.
 We met our guide Patrick and were ready to get this island tour underway.

 Fort Fincastle and the Queen’s Staircase